Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 Sharon Abraham holds her son Casey, who was born in B.C.
 Photo: Courtesy Casey Abraham

-But he said it was the prophetic words of a youth camp counsellor that ultimately set him on his healing path.
+He says it was the prophetic words of a youth camp counsellor that ultimately helped him heal.

-“In some weird way, I kind of forgave (Pickton) for what he did because I knew that I would sit there for the rest of my life, destroying myself,” he told APTN News.
+“In some weird way, I kind of forgave (Pickton) for what he did because I knew that I would sit there for the rest of my life, destroying myself,” he says.
 “I hear stories from other people, where they want to rip off his fingernails and do exactly what he did.
 And that’s kind of almost thinking the same as him.

 “I knew it would destroy my life and I didn’t want to end up in, perhaps, the same situation if alcohol and drugs had taken me there.”